Forge Guard Warpath Forged Minions Endgame Build for Last Epoch (Patch 1.1.7)

 Forge Guard Passive Points

-• 6 points into Might: Strength boost.
+• 6 points in Might: Strength boost.

 Forge Guard is the Advanced Class used for this build, and also where the majority of our Passive Points will come from.
 The Forge Guard Tree will focus around picking nodes that increase our Minion Damage, Attunement, and allows us to summon extra Forged Weapons.
 A similar amount of Passive Points will come from Paladin, focusing mainly on increasing healing potential and Attunement, but also rounding out our Resistances.
 Void Knight is not used for this build.